Ireland sees EU-UK trade talks going past mid-November deadline

 Any agreement must still be approved by the 27 national EU leaders, next due to come together on Nov.
 19 in a video call.

 The European Parliament, which must ratify a deal, has said time is running out.
 Its latest agenda envisages ratification on Dec.
-16 if lawmakers receive a text by Nov.
+16 if lawmakers receive a treaty by Nov.
 16.

-“The real cut-off point is late next week,” said one EU diplomat who follows Brexit in EU hub Brussels.
+“The real cut-off point is late next week,” said another EU diplomat who follows Brexit in EU hub Brussels.

 A British source also said the negotiating teams’ talks in London were expected to last through the end of this week.